 Traditionally, there are two wedding receptions- one for the men and one for the women.
 Saudis like to hire expensive wedding halls or hotels.
 Usually, both receptions take place at the same time.

 The men’s reception is soberer.
-Each dress in traditional gowns, congratulate each other, drink coffee, and chat together.
+Each man dresses in a traditional gown, congratulate one another, drinks coffee, and chats together.
 The reception also ends with a nice meal.

 What Is The Legal Status Of A Non-Saudi Man Married To A Saudi Woman?
 The Saudi wife can sponsor her non-Saudi husband for the duration of his stay in the kingdom.
 He should enjoy the same rights as any Saudi.
 However, the truth is that he does not have the same rights in education, work, and dealing with government agencies.
 Also, he cannot get Saudi citizenship in the future.

-What Is The Legal Status Of Kids Born Of Saudi Mothers And Non-Saudi Fathers?
+What Is The Legal Status Of Kids Born To Saudi Mothers And Non-Saudi Fathers?
 These children take the nationality of their fathers.
 They have no rights to Saudi nationality.
 Also, they cannot work in the military or security-sensitive fields.
-However, they can get free education, medicine, can work, and have the same rights as any other Saudi.
-The Saudi Labor Ministry also regards them as eligible for Saudization and the Nitiqaat programs.
+However, they can get free education, and medicine can work, and have the same rights as any other Saudi.
+The Saudi Labour Ministry also regards them as eligible for Saudization and the Nitiqaat programs.